swipswaps/objectiv-analytics/README.md

 * [Contribution Guide](https://www.objectiv.io/docs/home/the-project/contribute) - Report bugs, request features and contribution information.

 This repository is part of the source code for Objectiv, which is released under the Apache 2.0 License.
 Please refer to [LICENSE.md](LICENSE.md) for details.
-Unless otherwise noted, all files © 2021 Objectiv B.V.